codecomp/WordpressBase/README.md

-escape_id | Convert string into non spaced alphanumeric only format fr use in unique ID's current_page_url | Get the current page url get_attachment_id_from_src | Return the attachment ID of a attachment from the URL (Avoid use if possible) template_part | Runs get_template_part from the components/parts directory with optional passing of variables get_theme_image | Returns a child theme overwritable image path the_theme_svg | Echos a child theme overwritable SVG get_theme_svg | Returns a child theme overwritable SVG
+escape_id | Convert string into non spaced alphanumeric only format fr use in unique ID's current_page_url | Get the current page url get_attachment_id_from_src | Return the attachment ID of a attachment from the URL (Avoid use if possible) get_theme_image | Returns a child theme overwritable image path the_theme_svg | Echos a child theme overwritable SVG get_theme_svg | Returns a child theme overwritable SVG